 What about the polite form?
 The polite form really isn’t that difficult so long as you know what is called the verb stem.
 By knowing the verb stem you know in the vast majority of cases to which group the verb belongs.

 First let’s determine the verb stem from the dictionary form.
-We need to find the relevant row for our ending verb syllable and move along the row—this time one to the left.
-Let’s take the verb いく (“to go”) as our example.
-Doing so gives us the verb stem, onto which we add ます to end up with the polite form.
+We need to find the relevant row for our ending verb syllable and move along the row—this time one place to the left.
+On to this verb stem we add ます to end up with the polite form.

 |to go home|